Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Theory

 \section{Theory}

 Our theory has two major parts.
-For single-layer models, \cref{thm:sim_error} derives a simulation error bound.
-Then, \cref{thm:Kstacks} provides theoretical ground on how depth extends expressivity. \cref{col:nilpotentization} and \cref{col:logdepth} explain how depth mitigates simulation error and construct an upper bound for depth-dependent expressivity errors.
+Thm.~\ref{thm:sim_error} derives an approximation error bound for $1$-layer SSMs.
+Thm.~\ref{thm:depth_extension} and Cor.~\ref{col:Kstacks} provide theoretical ground on how depth extends expressivity via Lie algebra extension.
+Cor.~\ref{col:nilpotentization} and Prop.~\ref{prop:logdepth} construct an upper bound for depth-dependent approximation errors.